Copy (clone) your E2B USB drive

 If you have a working E2B USB drive complete with all payloads and configurations files, etc., you can 'clone' it to any other USB drive:

-Make sure that the target USB drive is of the same type as the source drive (i.e. 'Removable' or 'Fixed' - see box below) and that you have tested the memory chips in it first (e.g. using FakeFlashTest).
+Make sure that the target USB drive is of the same type as the source drive (i.e. 'Removable' or 'Fixed' - see box below) and that you have tested the memory chips in it first (e.g. using FakeFlashTest) if it is a new USB Flash drive.

-The best way to copy your E2B USB drives which contain your payloads and menu files, etc. is as follows:
+The best way to copy your E2B USB drive which contains all your payloads (ISO files, etc.) and menu files, etc. is as follows:

 The \System Volume Information folder and \$Recycle.bin folders (if present) should not be copied.